How to Read a Solar Site Survey for Effective PV Array Layout

 What is the most critical part of a solar site survey?

-While all components are important, the two most critical parts are the electrical system evaluation and the shading analysis.
+While all components are important, two of the most critical parts are the electrical system evaluation and the shading analysis.
 An inadequate main service panel capacity can halt a project or add significant unexpected costs, while an inaccurate shading analysis can lead to a system that dramatically underperforms, causing customer dissatisfaction.

 How does NEC Article 690 impact the solar site survey process?